Balramt/RDF_Extractor_Llama3/README.md

 ## Acknowledgements

-This project uses the [LangChain](https://github.com/langchain-ai/langchain) library and the [Ollama](https://ollama.ai/) language model.
+This project uses the LangChain library and the Ollama LLM tool.
+Additionally, it incorporates the Llama3 model with the name meta-llama/Meta-Llama-3-8B